What to stream this week: Janelle Monáe, a Cheetos origin story, Diablo IV and 'Avatar' - Sentinel Colorado

 — Niall Horan shows back up with “The Show,” his third solo album and first since 2020’s chart-topping “Heartbreak Weather.”
 A coach for “The Voice” and former member of One Direction, Horan has released two singles from the new collection — the sweeping and driving “Heaven” and the catchy “Meltdown,” a musical promise that “when it all melts down/I’ll be there.”
 He’s also announced his first headlining shows in six years as well as his biggest venues to date across Europe, Oceania and North America.

 — Sensuality will be on tap when Janelle Monáe releases “The Age of Pleasure,” her first album since 2018. “‘Cause for your love, I’ll take my time/Just wanna feel your hips on mine,” Monáe sings in the single “Lipstick Lover.”
 Another offering is “Float” featuring Seun Kuti and Egypt 80, which has been used by the NBA and contains the line “It’s hard to look at my resume and not find a reason to toast.”
-The album packaging and fold-out sleeve contains a hidden surprise for listeners: a close-up painting of Monáe’s chest.
+In her review, the AP’s Cristina Jaleru writes “listening to the album is like being at the world’s most polite orgy.”

 — AP Entertainment Writer Mark Kennedy